yrsegal/rejuvenation-modpack/README.md

   - Play Rough becomes 100% accurate.
   - Air Slash becomes 100% accurate.
   - Fly becomes a 100/100 move.
+  - Teleport acts as in Gen 8, as a switching move with -6 priority.
 - MrLuckIsBlind.rb
   Mr. Luck can no longer tell if you cheat.
 - MusicSignpost.rb *(experimental)* (depends on 0000.textures.rb)